50 SEO Tips to better optimise your website

 22 – Keep up to date with Google Webmaster Central Blog reviews.

 Is there any other more reliable source to keep yourself up to date with the latest SEO news?
-As digital marketers to should keep a constant eye to this blog.
-If you don’t have time, don’t worry, we have you covered with MintTwist Google News Roundups.
-Check the latest one in December here.
+As digital marketers you should keep a constant eye on this blog.

 23 – Use a concise keyword strategy in your website mapping keywords to URLs.